PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms/CQRS-usage-in-forms.md

 ```

 Right now the first step is completed - command bus is injected in the form data handler.
 Lets use it!

+Instead of creating new object directly in `update()` method, you can delegate it to Command.
+All that you have to do is create command using form `$data` and dispatch it.

 ```php
 namespace PrestaShop\PrestaShop\Core\Form\IdentifiableObject\DataHandler;